mylighter/Pygame-tool/README.md

 # Pygame-tool
 ## Brief Introduction
 A tool to help programmers to create a UI with Pygame easier and faster.
-## Quick Start
+## Definitions
-### Definitions
+### Widget
+A widget in Pygame Tool means an instance of a class that defines a combination of elements in pygame used to show information or a interactive part.
-##### Sprite
+### Sprite
 In Pygame Tool, each widget has its own "space", which is a Rect used to format the widget, and the widget together with its "space" is called a "sprite".
+Most of the time, a "sprite" stands for its widget.

 ## Sprite
 In the simpliest way, You can just follow the instruction of each widget and create instances of them.